Spine Surgery in Nagpur

 - Closure: Suturing the incision and applying a sterile dressing.

-- Postoperative: Intensive care, pain management, prolonged rehabilitation.
+- Intensive care, pain management, prolonged rehabilitation.

 Vertebral Column Resection

-Severe spinal deformities such as scoliosis or kyphosis.
+Severe spinal deformities such as scoliosis or kyphosis

 Procedure:

-- Preoperative: Detailed imaging studies, preoperative planning.
+- Detailed imaging studies, preoperative planning.

-Surgical Steps:
+Surgical Steps

 - Incision: Long incision over the spine.